 - 40. Landscape design.
 Consultation for and preparation of planting plans drawn for compensation, including specifications and installation details for plant materials, soil amendments, mulches, edging, gravel, and other similar materials.
 Such plans may include only recommendations for the conceptual placement of tangible objects for landscape design projects.
 Construction documents, details, and specifications for tangible objects and irrigation systems shall be designed or approved by licensed professionals as required by s.
 481.301 329 of Florida statutes. - 27.
 Landscape area, required.
 Landscape areas that are directly permeable to the subgrade through a natural drainage system unless otherwise specifically permitted by the ULDR. - 41.
 Landscape and Tree Document Packet.
 Documents used to communicate technical information necessary to obtain bids for construction, see the project through the building permitting process, and guide construction to produce the standards of quality expected in the construction of the improvements and the procedures to be used throughout the construction process.
-This packet represents the procedures to be used throughout the construction process.
-This packet represents on the site of permitting (especially if specimen or desirable trees or palms are present on the site) and may include, but not be limited to: Existing Tree and Palm Survey, Arborist Report, Landscape Plan, Irrigation Plan, showing tree and palm survey Computer-Aided Design and Drafting (herein "CADD") layers and tree protection zones, Site Lighting and Electrical Plan, showing tree and palm survey CADD layers and tree protection zones, Soil Analysis, Tree and Palm Protection Zone plan, Tree and Palm Protection specifications, Tree and Palm Barricade details and signage, Tree and Palm Barricade specification with Listed Activities included in tree protection zone, and Root Cutting illustrations and specifications, as provided in Sec.
+This packet reproduces to be required at the time of permitting (especially if specimen or desirable trees or palms are present on the site) and may include, but not be limited to: Existing Tree and Palm Survey, Arborist Report, Landscape Plan, Irrigation Plan, showing tree and palm survey Computer-Aided Design and Drafting (herein "CADD") layers and tree protection zones, Site Lighting and Electrical Plan, showing tree and palm survey CADD layers and tree protection zones, Soil Analysis, Tree and Palm Protection Zone plan, Tree and Palm Protection specifications, Tree and Palm Barricade details and signage, Tree and Palm Barricade specification with Listed Activities included in tree protection zone, and Root Cutting illustrations and specifications, as provided in Sec.
 47-21.6. - 42.
-28. Lawn/turf/sod_area.
+28. Lawn/turf/sed_area.
 A pervious area created with grass seed, sod, or synthetic turf materials, An area of land planted with grasses or (rarely) other durable plants, which are maintained at a short height. and used for aesthetic and recreational purposes. - 43.29.
 Low Impact site design practices (LID).
-An ecologically based stormwater management approach favoring soft engine in the goal being to sustain a site's predevelopment hydrologic regime by using techniques that infiltrate, filter, store, and evaporate stormwater runoff close to its source.
+An ecologically based stormwater management approach favoring soft entering to manage rainfall on site through a vegetated treatment network with the goal being to sustain a site's predevelopment hydrologic regime by using techniques that infiltrate, filter, store, and evaporate stormwater runoff close to its source.
 Low impact design remediates

 Number: 1 Author: john Subject: Sticky Note Date: 12/3/2021 3:13:44 PM this packet will be required.
-Number: 2 Author: John Subject: Sticky Note Date: 12/3/2021 3:16:09 PM 1,151,115,511,5 I think the mini ould be a landscape plan an d irrigation plan will be required.
-The other items may be required due to s
+Number: 2 Author: John Subject: Sticky Note Date: 12/3/2021 3:16:09 PM Annual Control of the mum requirement sh ns on a case by case d irrigation plan will be required.
+The other items may be required due to si